Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 The above code is straightforward once you understand the new ES6 `arrow functions`.
 The `generateCode = (i) => {i};` is a shorter syntax expression than `generateCode = function (i) { return i };`.
 It not only looks much better but also have lexically binded `this`, so there is no need to use `.bind()` or `that = this`, anymore.

 I also started using `const` and `let` to declare a variable.
 One of the biggest drawback of ES5 is that `var` creates a variable scoped within its nearest parent function.
 This leads to [hoisting issues][hoisting] which sometimes requires using `closures` to fix this. `Let` scopes the variable to the nearest block, which includes also loops and conditional statements.
-The main difference between `let` and `const` is that the `const` declaration creates a read-only `reference` to a value so once defined I am not able to change it.
+The main difference between `let` and `const` is that the `const` declaration creates a read-only `reference` to a value so once defined I don't want to change it.

-Despite not being fully supported by React I used [Map][map] to store data about code and current guess made by the user.
+Despite not being fully supported by React I used [Map][maps] to store data about code and current guess made by the user.
 The `Map` is the new data structure in ES 6, which itself is just an object with a simple key-value map.
 There can be any values for?? the keys, including strings and objects.
 It is very easy to compare two `Maps`, get its size and alter its values.
-I ust declare the `code` as a `new Map()` object
+I just declare code as a `new Map()` object and four times (the amount of perks to guess) generate a random number from 0-5 which is later on represented as a particular color.
+The generated values are stored in the `Map` object by using a `code.set()` method.

 {% highlight js %}